haj420/player1up/README.md

 # player1up
-## This is a site build of Player 1UP that includes an interactive pinball game written in JS.
+## This is a site build for Player 1UP that includes an interactive pinball game written in JS.

 ## TODO
 - Flippers have issue with solidity.